It’s Time We Know Our Farmer

-Many organisations are working towards addressing this, but they are all having a piece meal approach… What is needed is a systematic approach to growing and distributing our produce… Here are couple of my thoughts on how this problem can be addressed…
+Many organisations are working towards addressing this, but they are all having a piecemeal approach… What is needed is a systematic approach to growing and distributing our produce… Here are a couple of my thoughts on how this problem can be addressed…

 Today one of the reasons the world is moving at a fast pace is due to adoption of technology.
-Digitisation has massive impact on the way we lead our lives today… We can reach far more people, interact and get feedback on any product or service much faster than it used to be.
-However even today technology adoption is the poorest in agriculture.
+Digitization has a massive impact on the way we lead our lives today.
+We can reach far more people, interact and get feedback on any product or service much faster than it used to be.
+However, even today technology adoption is the poorest in agriculture.
 Isn’t it ironic that the highest consuming product is food on this planet and the system which helps us grow food has lowest technology adoption?
-But this definitely is set to change and with technology like Artificial Intelligence, IOT we will soon be seeing a newer way not only to farm but also help farmers in much more ways than we can even imagine.
-If a farmer knows what to grow, how to grow and can track the progress and can report issues and find solutions all on a single platform it will contribute to the food security problem in multiple ways.
+But this definitely is set to change and with technology like Artificial Intelligence, IoT we will soon be seeing a newer way not only to farm but also help farmers in much more ways than we can even imagine.
+If a farmer knows what to grow, how to grow and can track the progress and can report issues and find solutions all on a single agtech platform it will contribute to the food security problem in multiple ways.

 Apart from technology adoption in helping to grow, there are now different mechanisms available today as alternate ways to contribute to sustainable agriculture.
 Plant factory (Indoor farming) is a concept which is soon spreading its wings across the globe, and you will soon see that into mainstream agriculture though today it is niche.
-The focus here is indoor farming, by utilising large warehouses, containers, closed buildings and playhouses where you are not dependent on soil, weather and sunlight… Sounds too farfetched today, but we are already growing 30+ tons which are soilless and indoor in India and I know of many organisations across the world who are doing it with the help of Hydroponics, aquaponics and aeroponics.
-You will hear these terms more and more as climate change has its impact and weather and other conditions becomes non conducive for farming..
+The focus here is indoor farming, by utilizing large warehouses, containers, closed buildings and playhouses where you are not dependent on soil, weather and sunlight… Sounds too far-fetched today, but we are already growing 30+ tons which are soil-less and indoor in India and I know of many organisations across the world who are doing it with the help of Hydroponics, Aquaponics and Aeroponics.
+You will hear these terms more and more as climate change has its impact and weather and other conditions become non conducive for farming..

 While you might hear a lot of gloom surrounding agriculture in India and across, I see the exact opposite, everything surrounding agriculture has plenty of opportunities both for business houses and farmers.
-It is just that there needs to be a cohesive effort to have technology adoption which will increase transparency to know where your food comes from as well as how should you optimise your growing through precision farming as at the end of the day our entire approach is what can enable us growing more with less..
+It is just that there needs to be a cohesive effort to have technology adoption which will increase transparency to know where your food comes from as well as how you should optimize your growing through precision farming as at the end of the day our entire approach is what can enable us to grow more with less.